 4. Build Question Trees

-Step 4 is where you really take your team to the next level and this is where you build out question trees.
+Step 4 is where you really take your team to the next level, and this is where you build out question trees.
 These are a breakdown of questions with all of the branches of follow-up questions.
-For example, if you ask a question the prospect will have some sort of response.
-For each prospect response, there is a follow-up question or action and this is what will make up the branches of the question tree.
+For example, if you ask a question, the prospect will have some sort of response.
+For each prospect response, there is a follow-up question or action, which will make up the branches of the question tree.

 Building that out might sound a bit difficult or tedious, but it is not that bad.
-What you can do is think about the anticipated prospect responses for the first line of questions.
-Then for each response, develop the follow-up question or action.
-You can then repeat this process for as deep as you want to go, but two or three levels should be very sufficient to help train salespeople.
+You can think about the anticipated prospect responses for the first line of questions.
+Then, for each response, develop the follow-up question or action.
+You can then repeat this process for as deep as you want, but two or three levels should be sufficient to help train salespeople.